daichupeng/ai_saw/README.md

 During the negotiation phase, each player produces a speech and an action based on their current mindset and the round's scenario.
 The sequence is randomly determined.
 The speech can be used to persuade, beg for mercy, offer to collaborate, etc, but has no impact to the game proceeding itself.
 The action is 1 of the following:
 - Offer: Offer to take a certain amount of HP damage
 - Refuse: Refuse to take any damage
-- Kill: Take 1 HP damage, and force another player with less HP points than the acting player to die and pass the round.
+- Kill: Take 2 HP damage, and force another player with less HP points than the acting player to die and pass the round.
+- Lynch: Invite 1 or more user to vote a player out by taking 1 HP damage each

 If one of the players decide to kill, the negotiation phase ends and all the remaining players advance to the next round.